How to achieve operational excellence in the digital age

 The very essence of planning operational objectives effectively is a continual process of ensuring that operations is consistently doing the ‘‘right things right’’.
 Connecting strategy to operations involves defining an operations strategy and translating that into tactical objectives and action plans.

 Defining the right objectives and developing and implementing the ‘‘right’’ action plans are the focal points of an effective planning process.
-And here you need to be very specific with objectives, such as decreasing order-to-delivery cycle time by a specified minimum amount, introducing a specific product at a certain target price, decreasing costs by a certain percentage, and/or reducing inventories to a specific level.
+And here you need to be very specific with objectives, such as decreasing order-to-delivery cycle time (lead time) by a specified minimum amount, introducing a specific product at a certain target price, decreasing costs by a certain percentage, and/or reducing inventories to a specific level.

 The next task is to define the action plans you’ll need.
 For example, you could plan to redesign the process of information and material flow to reduce order-to-delivery cycle times by 60% over the next six months, or introduce a methodology to decrease inventories by 35% in six months.
 Action plans need to define the what, who, why, where, when and how.